Skip to content

 We collect information in three buckets:

-- Service data: connected locations, reviews/ratings, reply drafts, posting status, audit history, configuration (tone, templates, thresholds, escalation keywords).
+• Service data: connected locations, reviews/ratings from connected platforms, reply drafts, posting status, audit history, configuration (tone, templates, thresholds, escalation keywords).

 How we collect it

-- From Google when you connect your Google Business Profile via OAuth (permission-based access).
+• From connected platforms (such as Google, Yelp, TripAdvisor, Trustpilot) when you connect via OAuth (permission-based access).

 Why we use it